Below is a list of all of the vehicle regulations. You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF)

-If you are hit by another vehicle, or are in any way involved in an accident on University property, you should call Public Safety.
+If you are hit by another vehicle or are in any way involved in an accident on University property, you should call Public Safety.
 For insurance reasons, it is highly recommended that you call.

 Citations must be appealed in writing to the Campus Police and Public Safety within 14 days of issuance.
 If not appealed within 14 days, recipient forfeits all appeal rights.
 Citation Appeal forms can be obtained from Public Safety located in the Campus Service Center.

 Bicycles are not required to be registered.
-However, it is highly recommended that, for safety and theft reasons, you register your bicycle with the Chicago, Orland Park, Oak Lawn or Evergreen Park Police Departments.
+However, it is highly recommended that, for safety and theft reasons, you register your bicycle with the local police departments.

 All fines should be paid in the Public Safety office located in the Campus Service Center.
 After the 14-day appeal period, fines should be paid in the Bursar's Office located in the Warde Academic Center.